HigherOrderCO/HVM/README.md

 #### Comment

 This example takes advantage of beta-optimality to implement multiplication using lambda-encoded bit-strings.
-As expected, HOVM is exponentially faster than GHC, since this program is very high-order.
+Once again, HOVM halts instantly, while GHC struggles to deal with all these lambdas.
 Lambda encodings have wide practical applications.
 For example, Haskell's Lists are optimized by converting them to lambdas (foldr/build), its Free Monads library has a faster version based on lambdas, and so on.
 HOVM's optimality open doors for an entire unexplored field